 Vitamin B12 occurs naturally in animal products.
 Vegans can get this important nutrient by consuming fortified foods, probiotics and fermented foods.

 Vitamin B12 is found in animal products, including meat, dairy and eggs.
 Unfortunately, it does not occur naturally in any plants.
 Eating fortified foods and taking avitamin B12 supplementwill help you get the amount of this all-important nutrient.
-Let's take a look at which foods will help you get enough vitamin B12 without eating meat.
+Let's examine which foods will help you get enough vitamin B12 without eating meat.

-1. Barley grass– Barley grass contains a plethora of vitamins and minerals, including vitamin B1, vitamin B2, vitamin B12, magnesium and iron.
-It has been used for centuries as a food as well as a natural remedy to aid in inflammation, blood issues and liver problems.
+1. Barley grass—Barley grass contains many vitamins and minerals, including vitamins B1, B2, B12, magnesium, and iron.
+It has been used for centuries as a food and a natural remedy for inflammation, blood issues, and liver problems.

 2. Fortified breakfast cereals– Fortified cereals that are low in sugar, such as Kashi Heart to Heart and Cheerios, contain 100 percent of the recommended daily allowance of vitamin B12.
 These cereals do not have to be reserved for breakfast.
 You can enjoy a snack of fortified breakfast cereal throughout the day to help keep your vitamin B12 levels in check.